zozzlethena/docs/pages/pulse-tokenomics.md

 &nbsp;

+# 13m oFLOW will be distributed during epoch 1

+oFLOW is an option to buy FLOW at a 50% discount on market price.
+Funds raised will be used for a range of operations to support the health of the protocol such as adding protocol owned liquidity.
+Incentivising veFLOW & FLOW-PLS LP lockers.

+# Initial liquidity Bootstrapping Sale

 5m FLOW will be sold via https://launch.velocimeter.xyz/ in the build up to epoch 1.
 PLS raised in the sale will be used to provide FLOW-PLS liquidity on day one.